xbabalov/podman-desktop/README.md

 - :checkered_flag: [Read our contributing guide](./CONTRIBUTING.md)
 - :ok_hand: [Review or contribute a pull request](https://github.com/containers/podman-desktop/pulls)

+Joining a [community meeting](https://github.com/podman-desktop/community/blob/main/meetings/README.md#upcoming-community-meeting) is a great way to get involved and help shape the future of Podman Desktop.

 ## Communication

 For all bug and feature requests please [file a GitHub issue](https://github.com/containers/podman-desktop/issues/new/choose).